Fede-stack/TONY/_pages/advMarkers.md

 ## `PerplexityExtractor`

-Perplexity of a text under a causal language model — the exponential of the mean per-token cross-entropy.
+Perplexity of a text under a causal language model, the exponential of the mean per-token cross-entropy.
 Low values mean the model finds the text predictable, high values atypical.
+This makes it usable as a discriminative marker in contexts of language disorganisation, where derailment, loose associations or reduced coherence make the text less predictable to the model and push perplexity upwards.

 ```python
 PerplexityExtractor(model_name, device=None, backend="auto")